jessicasogge/gingerQueueService/README.md

 The API should also support batch requests for new jobs (i.e. you should be able to add jobs for several URLs at once).

+Assumption - deleting/checking status in database is sufficient - would need additional implementation to remove from queue

 To Run:

 Must have redis installed locally and running locally